atimpone/aws-foundation-journey/content/01-dev/03-reference/02-controlling-builder-team-access.md

 ### Overview of the Implementation

-In support of the requirements described above, two sets of IAM policies are used:
+In support of the requirements described above, two IAM policies are used:

 |Policy|Purpose|Usage|Sample Code|
 |------|-------|-----|-----------|